identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-protocol.md

 - Push Authorization Request [RFC9126], and
 - JWT-Secured Authorization Request [RFC9101].

-This specification does not attempt to define the mechanics by which access control is made by the resource provider and how the result of such access control evaluation should be translated into one of the challenges defined in Section TODO.
+This specification does not attempt to define the mechanics by which access control is made by the resource provider and how the result of such access control evaluation should be translated into one of the challenges defined in Section 4.
 Still, such payload might unintentionally disclose information about the subject, the resource, the action to be performed, as long as context-specific data such as but not limited to authorization details  that an attacker might use to gain knowledge about their target.
 Implementers should use care in determining what to disclose in the challenge and in what circumstances.

 For this specification, the resource provider MUST examine the incoming access token and enforce the conventional token-validation logic - be it based on JWT validation, introspection, or any other method - before determining whether or not a challenge should be returned.